BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/README.md

 #### Observations:
 The results obtained from running the script for deliverable 1 are as follows:

+* Vulnerabilities per package in analyzed dockerfiles
 <p align="center">
   <img src="https://github.com/BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/blob/master/readme_resources/Number_of_vulnerabilities_per_package_in_the_dedup_data.png" alt="workflow">
 </p>
-The `openssl` package consists of the most vulnerabilities out of ~50 packages we analysed followed by `curl` and `binutils`.
+The `openssl` package consists of the most vulnerabilities out of the ~50 packages we analysed, followed by `curl` and `binutils`.

+* Time taken to fix vulnerabilities
 <p align="center">
   <img src="https://github.com/BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/blob/master/readme_resources/Debian_Vulnerability_Fixes.png" alt="workflow">
 </p>